-- Carry a bear-resistant personal food storage container to reduce negative human/bear interactions and keep you, your food, and bears safe; here is a list of certified personal food storage containers.
+- Use a bear-resistant personal food storage container to reduce negative human/bear interactions and keep you, your food, and bears safe; here is a list of certified personal food storage containers.
 There are a number of benefits to carrying a bear-resistant canister.

 - Bear canisters seasonally required for camping between Jarrard Gap and Neel Gap in Georgia.
 See the Georgia section of our Trail Updates page for more information.

 - Do not leave food unattended unless stored in a way that a bear cannot get to it.
 In other words, do not leave your food at your campsite or on a picnic table while you fetch water, visit the privy, etc. It is essential that you keep your bear can closed and fully locked except when taking food, etc. in or out of the canister.

 - Do not burn food wrappers or leftovers or leave them in fire pits, which may attract bears.
+Carry them out.

 - Avoid becoming complacent when storing your food.
 Just because there have been no reports of bear activity in the area does not mean that bears are not present.
 All it takes is one food bag that is not hung properly to change a bear’s habits.

 - Improperly stored food may lead to a bear becoming habituated to human food.